Belin-Blank Center for Gifted Education

 Scholastic Art and Writing Awards

 The Belin-Blank Center is proud to serve as the Iowa and Midwest region at-large affiliate for the Scholastic Art and Writing Awards (grades 7–12), which recognizes achievement in the literary and visual arts.
 The Scholastic Art and Writing Awards program is the nation’s longest-running, largest, and most prestigious recognition program for creative teens.
-Over the past 90 years, the awards have recognized and encouraged artists and writers such as Sylvia Plath, Andy Warhol, Truman Capote, Robert Redford, Tom Otterness, Zac Posen, among countless others.
+Over the past 90 years, the awards have recognized and encouraged artists and writers such as Sylvia Plath, Andy Warhol, Truman Capote, Robert Redford, Tom Otterness, and Zac Posen, among countless others.

 Weekend Enrichment Program

-The Weekend Enrichment program (grades 2–8) consists of half-day enrichment opportunities for elementary and junior high students that take place on the University of Iowa campus.
+The Weekend Enrichment program (grades 3–8) consists of half-day enrichment opportunities for elementary and junior high students that take place on the University of Iowa campus.
 Classes in STEM, the arts, and the humanities cultivate students' interest and enliven their curiosity.

 Summer Programs